 In line with the requirements placed on it as a Category 2 responder under the Civil Contingencies Act 2004, and as a transport provider, TfL will contribute to the resilience of London and be prepared to support post-incident recovery in London by providing transport services.
-These requirements and processes for their delivery will be maintained in conjunction with the Government-led London Resilience Team.
+These requirements and processes for their delivery will be maintained in conjunction with partner organisations involved in maintaining London's resilience capability.

-4. Assessing and controlling risks
+4 Assessing and controlling risks